apache/cxf/distribution/src/main/release/samples/aegis_standalone/README.txt

 Using either UNIX or Windows:

-  mvn install   (builds the demo) mvn -Prun  (from one command line window)
+  mvn install   (builds the demo) mvn -Pwrite  (from one command line window) mvn -Pread  (from one command line window)

 To remove the generated code, run "mvn clean".